2026 Report

 • Codify reusable assets into the central portfolio AI layer

-• Package AI metrics into exit-ready reporting tied to exit readiness
+• Package AI metrics into exit-ready reporting

 Governance and controls checklist